Type 91 grenade: Design

 The Japanese military used spigot-type grenade launchers.

 These grenade launchers were used by Japanese Naval Landing Forces to launch an anti-tank (hollow-charge) finned grenade.
 They were also used to propel Type 91 hand grenades fitted with tail-fin assemblies.

 These grenades had wood-bulleted launching cartridges stored in their tail-fin assemblies.
 The cartridges are fired from the rifle and the wooden bullets are trapped by the tail-fin assemblies launching and arming the grenade.
 These launchers are not numbered, and production figures are not available and examples of spigot grenade launchers are rarely encountered.

+Type 89

 The Type 89 discharger was introduced in 1939, the Type 91 fragmentation grenade was fitted with a propellant base and time fuse.
 It did not explode upon contact, but was designed to ignite its fuse while in flight.

 A weak creep spring inside the grenade firing mechanism allowed the firing pin to be thrown back upon launching, igniting a time fuse with a 7-8 second delay.
 Using this system, the Type 91 grenades could be launched through jungle cover or through small openings without the danger of premature detonation in the event the grenade struck an object on its way to the target.

 Although the Type 89 could be fired by a single person, it was typically operated with a crew of three, enabling it to reach a rate of fire of about 25 rounds per minute.

+Type 100

 The Type 100 grenade discharger was introduced in 1939 as a grenade discharger on Arisaka rifles for Type 91 and Type 99 hand grenades.

 The launcher is somewhat unusual in that rather than using the more common cup designs it is a gas trap system, meaning that it incorporates a barrel extension which taps off excess propellent gases to launch the grenade from a cup offset from the barrel.

 This has the advantage that standard rifle cartridges could be used along with the standard hand-grenades which simplified logistics, at the expense of increased weight and decreased efficiency.